mhpenta/jobj/README.md

 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## Note

-This package is designed for creating schema definitions that can be used with JSON and XML data structures.
-It's particularly useful for defining API responses and data validation requirements.